AntiPwr/AntiPwr.github.io/root/wiki/Decara.md

 Decara’s Empire Function is not actually destruction. instead, it is their ideology under Gorisain that causes this.

+Decara's relationship with the Spira Kingdom is parasitic.
+The Nesa aim to keep the ecoss in balance, and thus are preoccupied with [[Gorisain]] and other [[Nesa#Oneisa|Oneisa]] like [[Voyimus]] and [[Apex]].
+This means there are less manifestations in Toma and less spiritual activity due to the missing troves of souls being feasted upon.
+This causes the line to be longer, due to the Dance of Spira filling up slower.
+This means the world will settle into a deep stagnation and then bursts seismically into a new era.
+This next gyre shift will be much larger as a result of the time spent collecting souls in relative peace.
+This relative peace is the [[Line from Few]], which is long and stagnates into the events of the [[Sol Reformation]], [[Fuscia Lustin|Fuscia Lustin's]] political rise, and the end of the [[War of Conclusions]].
+The Current Line, is much shorter, as the Decara will reveal themselves from the underworld due to a leak in the Summons Threshold under the Chain's control.
+This will be due to a rebellion led by [[Dahlia]] in the mines which frees willed-mecha through resonance with the enslaved natura.
+Souls will almost always find their way back into this world.

 <!-- obsidian-pull:end -->
 <!--
 This section is for content, lore, or discoveries that are NOT meant for live publishing to the site.